What is Lyme disease?

 Schedule an appointment with your vet if you suspect your pet may have Lyme disease.

 During your appointment, your vet will ask a number of different questions to gain an understanding of your pet's medical history as well as conduct tests.
-These tests can include x-rays, fecal exams, blood tests and uranalysis.
+These tests can include x-rays, fecal exams, blood tests and urinalysis.
 Fluid may also be drawn from your pet's affected joints, then analyzed for signs of the disease.

 What happens if my pet receives a Lyme disease diagnosis?